fransenglich/swiftmusicmashup/README.md

 # Demo

-If you don't have the possiblity to build and run, see demo/demo.mov in the top-folder of the Git repository.
+If you don't have the possibility to build and run, see demo/demo.mov in the top-folder of the Git repository.

 # How to Build & Run